kristianJagoda/First_Website/readme.md

 #Sit-On-Chair

-That’s my first website (just simple HTML and CSS) prepared on bootcamp at [Coders' Lab.](https://github.com/CodersLab)
+Thatâ€™s my first website (just simple HTML and CSS) prepared on bootcamp at [Coders' Lab.](https://github.com/CodersLab)

 ##Code used: